lestece/BIM-Dance-Studio/README.md

 This page appears when the user clicks on the "Book now" button in the booking page.
 It reassures the user about the correct submission of their booking request.
 __Momentarily it is a page that doesn't store any data, just used for aesthetic purposes due to the nature of this project__.

-The user can then decide if to book another class or be redirected to the homepage.
+The user can then decide if to _book another class_ or be _redirected to the homepage_.

 [Back to top ↑](README.md/#bim-dance-studio)